PATRIC3/p3_docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 1. To upload a fastq file that contains paired reads, locate the box called “Paired read library.”
 ![Figure 4](./images/Picture4.png "Figure 4")

-2. The reads must be located in the workspace to submit them to a BV-BRC service.
+2. The reads must be located in the workspace to submit them to a PATRIC service.
 To initiate the upload, first click on the folder icon.
 ![Figure 5](./images/Picture5.png "Figure 5")

 3. This opens up a pop-up window where the files for upload can be selected.
 Click on the icon with the arrow pointing up.